-Bulgaria sits at the crossroads of Europe and Asia, right in the belly of the Balkans and is a cultural melting pot with Greek, Slavic, Ottoman and Persian influences.
+Bulgaria sits at the crossroads of Europe and Asia, right in the belly of the Balkans.
+Its location makes it a cultural melting pot with Greek, Slavic, Ottoman and Persian influences.
 It has a rich heritage of traditional dance, music, costumes and crafts and its capital, Sofia, at the foot of the Vitosha mountain dates back to the 5th century B.C.
 Bulgaria has a wide outlet on the Black Sea and borders Greece, Serbia, Romania, Turkey and Macedonia.

 The natural landscape of Bulgaria is diverse, consisting of lowlands, plains, foothills and plateaus, river valleys, basins, and mountains of varying elevations.
 About 70% of the country’s territory is hilly land and 30% is mountainous.
-In the central part of the country lies the Balkan Mountain Range, where the highest peak is Botev (2,376 m) and from south to north its western area is crossed by the Iskar River, which forms a picturesque gorge more than 70 km long.
+In the central part of the country lies the Balkan Mountain Range and from south to north its western area is crossed by the Iskar River, which forms a picturesque gorge more than 70 km long.